As I use a Mac , my software/advice will be focused

 One of my favorite pieces of software recently released an update.
 GraphicConverter moves ever forward.
 One more step towards perfection.
 Another product that's always getting better.
 With the move to Lion compatibility, Thorsten (the developer) discontinued the separate Native PowerPC version of GC.
 The old/PowerPC versions will still continue to work on Mac OS systems from 10.3 - 10.6, but moving forward, you'll have to use the Intel only versions.

-My favorite image manipulator.
-Constantly releases new updates that add new features, tweaks existing ones, and squashes those ever present bugs.
 GraphicConverter is an image converter and editor.
-A fantastic piece of shareware that is well worth the price (~ $40).
-I use it to convert image formats into web standard formats, to create and edit image maps and other graphics.
+A fantastic piece of shareware that is well worth the price (~$40.00).
+I use it to convert image formats into web standard formats; to create and edit image maps and other graphics.
 I've been singing GC's praises for many years now, and I'm not sure what I would do without it.
-The best part about GC is it's creator.
+The best part about GC is it's creator/author.
 Thorsten Lemke is completely committed to his customer base.
 Constantly and Continuously responding to customer recommendations and bug reports.
 GC is a dynamic, evolving, application.
 Always on the cutting edge, an absolute must in any web developers tool box.
-At a fraction of PhotoShop's cost, this photo editor puts a huge wrench in your toolbox.
+At a fraction of PhotoShop's cost (and no monthly subscription fees!), this photo editor puts a huge wrench in your toolbox.

 DVDPedia is a great little application for cataloging and displaying your movie collection.
 It's list of features is impressive, and it keeps getting better with every update.
 The database is capable of generating statistics, you can keep track of multiple collections, you can easily add titles by typing the name of the movie or you can scan the barcode (using your iSight camera or a barcode reader) right off the movie box (it then searches the internet, and displays choices).
 It has customizable HTML export capabilities, a 'borrowed' feature with address book integration, the ability to play movies in full screen mode, and many more features which make an awesome addition to your software library.
 I use DVDpedia to generate HTML listings of my movies and movie reviews.